Freedom of Information

 The Mayor is committed to openness in his administration and is committed to making the work of this Partnership (and any Subordinate Body of this Partnership) transparent in line with Mayoral policy (for example through the GLA Group’s Framework Agreement on Corporate Governance) and stakeholder expectations.

-Agendas and reports for the Partnership and any of its Groups will be posted on the LEAP’s website at least two clear working days before the meeting to which they relate.
+Agendas and reports for the Partnership and any of its Groups will be posted on the LEAP’s website at least five clear working days before the meeting to which they relate.

 Reports will be released with the agenda except in those cases where the Secretary reasonably considers that information contained in the reports engages any of the FoIA exemption provisions on the basis that the public interest is against disclosure.
 These papers will be classed as reserved papers.